-This is the total number of patients who were referred to or remained in a Primary Care Centre (PCC) and were prioritised as less urgent following their definitive clinical assessment / face to face triage (in the case of walk-in patients).
-The number of less urgent patients referred to or remained in a PCC should be split as follows:
+This is the total number of patients contacts who were referred to or remained in a Primary Care Centre (PCC) and were prioritised as less urgent P3F2F following their definitive clinical assessment / face to face triage (in the case of walk-in patients).
+The number of less urgent P3F2F patients referred to or remained in a PCC should be split as follows:

-- seen in 360 minutes (6 hours) or less following the completion of definitive clinical assessment / face to face triage; and - seen after 360 minutes (6 hours) following the completion of definitive clinical assessment / face to face triage.
+- seen in 360 minutes (6 hours) or less following the completion of definitive clinical assessment / face to face triage; and - seen after 360 minutes (6 hours) and up to and including 480 minutes (8 hours); and following the completion of definitive clinical assessment / face to face triage. over 480 (8 hours) following the completion of definitive clinical assessment / face to face triage